The Ultimate Guide to Pregnancy-Safe Skincare and Aesthetic Treatments

 Hydrating Facials

-A basic hydrating facial with pregnancy-safe products can help calm and moisturise the skin.
+A basic hydrating facial with pregnancy-safe products can help calm and moisturize the skin.
 Always check that the spa uses clean, non-toxic products.

-This manual exfoliation technique is safe during pregnancy and helps remove peach fuzz and dead skin, giving you a smooth glow.
+This manual exfoliation technique is safe during pregnancy.
+It helps remove peach fuzz and dead skin, giving you a smooth glow.

 Oxygen Facials